 Pesa Acquires UK’s Authoripay to Expand Global Remittance Capabilities

-Cross-border financial platform Pesa has announced its acquisition of Authoripay, a UK-based payment service provider.TORONTO, ONTARIO, CANADA, June 19, 2025 /EINPresswire.com/ -- Toronto-based cross-border fintech Pesa has acquired UK electronic money institution Authoripay Emoney, accelerating its plans to scale remittance and payment services across Europe.
+Cross-border financial platform, Pesa, has announced its acquisition of Authoripay, a UK-based payment service provider.TORONTO, ONTARIO, CANADA, June 20, 2025 /EINPresswire.com/ -- Toronto-based cross-border fintech, Pesa, has acquired UK electronic money institution Authoripay Emoney, accelerating its plans to scale remittance and payment services across Europe.

 The deal marks a major milestone for the Canadian startup as it expands its regulatory reach and card issuance capabilities.